Canon 800D vs SL1

 |16.||Canon T3i||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 |17.||Nikon D5600||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 It is notable that the 800D offers wifi support, while the SL1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 800D and the SL1 have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the SL1 have been discontinued, but can regularly be found used on ebay.
 The SL1 was replaced by the Canon SL2, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 800D Manual (free pdf) or the online Canon SL1 Manual.
+Further information on the features and operation of the 800D and SL1 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Canon SL1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 800D or the Canon SL1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.